TenHam3/CS2413-Study-Guide/README.md

 - Motivation includes a data structure where we can efficiently search for any element in the data structure given some sort of key
 - DATs are arrays where elements are placed in the same index as their key
-- A limitation of DATs are that it does not use memory efficiently (i.e. if a key in the DAT is way larger than the rest of the elements, it will require a larger array to accommodate the large key, resulting in many empty cells and wasted space)
+- A limitation of DATs are that it does not use memory efficiently (i.e. if there is a key way larger than the rest of the elements or the range of keys is large and there aren't many values in between the largest and smallest values, it will require a larger array to fit every element in the table, resulting in many empty cells and wasted space)

 ### Hash Table